BehradSol/EfficientFFBS/README.md

   <img src="https://user-images.githubusercontent.com/59627073/81014834-969f9480-8e2b-11ea-975c-b01266ac2f14.jpg">
 </p>

 In this example, we assume that there are N<sub>y</sub>=3 observations, N<sub>x</sub>=5 sources, and T=50 time samples.
-The underlying source dynamic is considered as a VAR(1).
+The underlying source dynamic is considered as VAR(1).

-In Fig.1, the estimated verion of the source #1, i.e. non-causal belifes p(x<sub>t</sub> | y<sub>1:T</sub>), and ground truth are compared.
-As it can be seen, the performance of the conventional filtering scheme (Kalman filtering) is almost the same as the EfficientFFBS.
+In Fig.1, the estimated version of the source #1, i.e. non-causal beliefs p(x<sub>t</sub> | y<sub>1:T</sub>), and ground truth are compared.
+As can be seen, the performance of the conventional filtering scheme (Kalman filtering) is almost the same as the EfficientFFBS.

 | ![](Figs/Comparison.png) |
 |:--:|
 | Fig 1.
 Comparison of the conventional filtering and EfficientFFBS |

-In Fig.2, the 95% quantile of the estimation (via EfficientFFBS) is depicted to demonstrate the it can be an acceptable estimation of the true value with high confidence interval.
+In Fig.2, the 95% quantile of the estimation (via EfficientFFBS) is depicted to demonstrate the accuracy of the estimation.

 | ![](Figs/Quantile.png) |
 |:--:|